KosmosPrime/trion/README.md

 # Trion
 Trion is an assembler (with some disassembling capabilities) designed to be used with the Raspberry Pico (RP2040) microcontroller.

+## Running
+You can run the executables in this package in one of 2 ways:
+- First using `cargo install trion` (see also the `--bin <name>` option in the [cargo docs](https://doc.rust-lang.org/cargo/commands/cargo-install.html)) and later run the installed version with just `trias <args>` or `tridas <args>`.
+- Directly with `cargo run --bin <name>` where `trias` is the assembler and `tridas` the disassembler.

+If you opt for the latter option, keep in mind that this documentation uses the former method for brevity.
+Installing also doesn't require the command to be run from within the package folder, but on the other hand requires you to manually reinstall after every version change and is thus unsuitable for development.

+The package can also be used as a library (as used by [the samples repo](https://github.com/KosmosPrime/trion-samples)) and therefore does not have a default executable (you must specify one).
+When used as such, the main code which handles file reading, assembling and writing the output will be absent but the functionality responsible for assembly (including the parser, instructions and output format helper) are available to be used in different contexts.

 ## Assembly Syntax
 Trion's assembly syntax is mostly similar to that of other assemblers, with slight modifications to simplify the parsing step.